-The user may also optionally force the compiler to use static storage for all local variables (Open Watcom F77 "save" option).
+The user may also optionally force the compiler to use static storage for all local variables (Watcom F77 "save" option).
 This would eliminate most stack problems for FORTRAN programs.
 These techniques will reduce the amount of stack space required but there still may be times where the default amount of stack space is insufficient.
-The Open
+The Watcom Linker (WLINK) allows the user to set the amount of stack space at link-time through the directive "OPTION STACK=size" where size may be specified in bytes with an optional "k" suffix for kilobytes (1024 bytes).